 Are You Ready for the Next Step in Your Computer Science Career?

-If you’ve already earned your bachelor’s degree in computer science or you’re a working professional in the industry, you might be ready to take the next step and enroll in an advanced degree program.
 Whether you’re looking for a flexible program or an opportunity for rigorous research, WPI’s computer science department has myriad programs to fit your needs.
-The master of science in computer science (MS in computer science) degree program will advance your skills through work in the classroom and in WPI’s cutting-edge labs.
+The Master of Science in Computer Science (MS in computer science) degree program will advance your skills through work in the classroom and in WPI’s cutting-edge labs.
 You may target your academics toward what interests you—including areas such as artificial intelligence, data mining, learning sciences, game development, mobile computing, and security.

 Are you specifically interested in interpreting data for patterns and learning how to use that information to help organizations?
 The data science field is growing quickly and a master’s in data science might be your next step.